Cadillac Series 70: 1941–1942, 1946–1949

 For 1941, the wheelbase was reduced to 136 in, though power on the 346 cuin L-head V8 engine was up to 150 hp (112 kW).
 The one piece hood came down lower in the front, included the side panels and extended sideways to the fenders.
 A single rectangular panel of louver trim was used on each side of the hood.
-The rectangular grille was wide, vertical, and bulged foreword in the middle.
+The rectangular grille was wide, vertical, and bulged forward in the middle.
 Rectangular parking lights were built into the top outer corners of the grille.
 Headlights were now built into the nose of the fenders, and provision for built in accessory fog lights was provided under the headlights.
 Three chrome spears appeared on the rear section of all four fenders.
 Rear fender skirts were standard.
 Unlike other Cadillacs the Series 75 could only be ordered with running boards.
 It was with this generation that all GM vehicles experienced increased width dimensions to accommodate three passengers on the front bench seat and an additional three passengers on rear bench seat installed vehicles.
 This was accomplished with the deletion of running board thereby adding additional room inside the passenger compartment.